Open-EO/openeo-grassgis-driver/docs/index.rst

         "process_id": "filter_bbox"
       }

-Create the use case 1 job
+Create the process gaph as JSON code and send it via **curl** to the backend as a processing job:

    .. code-block:: bash